Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 • Right-click and then select Update Field.

-You can then choose to update the page numbers only or update the entire table.
+You can then choose to update the page numbers or the entire table.
 Select ‘Update entire table’ if you have modified, added, or deleted headings, as this will ensure that the Table of Contents reflects all the changes.
 On the other hand, if you have only added or deleted content and your headings have moved to different page numbers, selecting ‘Update page numbers only’ is sufficient.

 How to edit a Table of Contents in Word